Charm development best practices

 Resources

-At the time of writing, we try to include amd64 and arm64 versions of such resources, but you should also make sure that you implement the usage of these resources in such a way that the user may build a binary for their architecture of choice and supply it themselves.
+Implement the usage of these resources in such a way that the user may build a binary for their architecture of choice and supply it themselves.
 An example of this can be found here.

-To keep this neat and easy to reason about, we implement a separate class for each side of the relation in the same library, for instance:
+Implement a separate class for each side of the relation in the same library, for instance:

-class MetricsEndpointProvider(Object):
+class MetricsEndpointProvider(ops.Object):

 # …

-class MetricsEndpointRequirer(Object):
+class MetricsEndpointRequirer(ops.Object):

 # …

 These classes should do whatever is necessary to handle any relation events specific to the relation interface you are implementing, throughout the lifecycle of the application.
-By passing the charm object into the constructor to either the Provider or Requirer, you can gain access to the on
+By passing the charm object into the constructor to either the Provider or Requirer, you can gain access to the on attribute of the charm and register event handlers on behalf of the charm, as required.

 Application and unit statuses